daved01/rag-experiments/README.md

 ## Quick Start

+Before you start, make sure to have your OpenAI API key set under `OPENAI_API_KEY`, if you want to run the OpenAI pipeline.

 1. Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```

+If you also want to use a local LLAMA3 model, you have to install OLLAMA and download the model with `ollama pull llama3`.
+To do so, follow [these instructions](https://github.com/ollama/ollama).
+If you don't want to run the local pipeline, just comment it out.

 2. Configure the app settings in the config.yaml file.